A special cookie with a remarkable story, rooted in conservation and backwoods Wisconsin history.

 The OG Guerrilla Cookie

-In 1905, Henry C. Putnam purchased the seventy property that would one day become Three Waters Reserve.
+In 1905, Henry C. Putnam purchased the seventy acre property that would one day become Three Waters Reserve.
 Upon Henry’s death in 1913, with no living children, the property passed to his nephew, Matthew Putnam.
 Matthew kept the farm for just over a decade but sold off fifty-six acres to a developer in 1926 who built the Decatur Lake Country Club and Golf Course.
 He retained fourteen acres that his daughter Alice inherited.
 Alice was the mother of Ted and Mary Odell.

 Ted and Mary each inherited and kept their own seven acre parcels adjacent to the golf course.
 Each of them built cabins on their property and enjoyed time in nature and on Decatur Lake.